sc-zhang/AlleleFinder/README.md

                         threads, default: 12
 ```

-> **Notice:** the name of Chromosomes should be like: Chr01X, "X" means consecutive uppercase letters from A to Z, means
+> **Notice:**
-> different alleles, for example, if there are 4 alleles, the names should be: Chr01A,Chr01B,Chr01C,Chr01D
+> 1. the name of Chromosomes should be like: Chr01X, "X" means consecutive uppercase letters from A to Z, indicates
-> **Notice:** the gff3 files must contain "gene" records, or you can use "sed" command to change "mRNA" to "gene" for
+     > different alleles, for example, if there are 4 alleles, the names should be: Chr01A,Chr01B,Chr01C,Chr01D.
-> some
+> 2. the gff3 files must contain "gene" records, or you can use "sed" command to change "mRNA" to "gene" for
-> downloaded gff3 files.
+     > some downloaded gff3 files.
-> **Notice:** there must no '-' in gene id
+> 3. there must no '-' in gene id.

 #### Results